 As a graduate of our PharmD program, you’ll be equipped to practice at the top of your skills in clinical pharmacies, retail pharmacies, or research settings.

-Please note: this program is enrolling its inaugural class for the Fall 2022 term.
+Please note: this program enrolled its inaugural class for the Fall 2022 term.

 The D’Youville University School of Pharmacy participates in PharmCAS, the Pharmacy College Admission Service.
 To apply to the D’Youville Professional Pharmacy Program (PharmD), please complete the online PharmCAS application.

 The PCAT is not required.
 However, if you have taken the PCAT, the D’Youville School of Pharmacy Admissions Committee will review and consider your test scores along with the entirety of your PharmCAS application.